piotrmurach/tty-prompt/README.md

 ### 3.6 track_history

 The prompts that accept line input such as `multiline` or `ask` provide history buffer that tracks all the lines entered during `TTY::Prompt.new` interactions.
-The history buffer provides previoius or next lines when user presses up/down arrows respectively.
+The history buffer provides previous or next lines when user presses up/down arrows respectively.
 However, if you wish to disable this behaviour use `:track_history` option like so:

 ```ruby
 prompt = TTY::Prompt.new(track_history: false)